jimfinnis/GeminiNPC/README.md

 default-gender: non-binary

 # This is a list of template values that can be used in the persona string.
+These don't have to be strings, they
+# can be lists or other YAML structures.
+They can be used in the persona string with the templating system;
+# there is an example below of this.

 template-values:
     key: value